jake41397/miniscape/README.md

 ## How to Play

 1. **Getting Started**
-   - Enter your name when prompted upon entering the game
+   - Sign in with your Google account
    - Move around using WASD or arrow keys

 2. **Resource Gathering**